 Premium-rate SMS texting services, which usually use a 5 or 6 digit number (instead of a normal phone number), are this trope WITH TEXTS! , although these are also dying due to afforementioned apps (except for donating to charities and politicians in the United States).
 During their heyday, they were mostly known - nay, infamous - for the "clubs" (most infamously Jamba!/Jamster) which lured one in with ringtones, wallpapers and games to one's cell phone... but it was a subscription service with recurring payments.
 These services were heavily marketed to children and teens.

 Phone-in Game Shows are a subtrope of this and Home Participation Sweepstakes, and in many countries the dominant if not the only exception to the antepenultimate (and, sometimes, the penultimate) paragraph.

 - Calvin and Hobbes: Calvin is introduced to this concept (and a few more) about ten years early:Calvin: Why would it be worth four dollars a minute to talk on the telephone to goofy ladies who wear their underwear on TV commercials?Calvin's mom: When were you watching that?!Calvin: Um...
 It was on... uh... during my morning cartoons.

-- The company Jamba!/Jamster, the most infamous example of the SMS text message version of this trope, had its mascot Crazy Frog and his later replacement Schnuffel.
+- The afformentioned Jamba!/Jamster had its mascot Crazy Frog and his later replacement Schnuffel.
 Both are animated characters who perform music.

-- In another episode, Bart becomes famous for his Catchphrase ("I didn't do it.")
+- In another episode, Bart becomes famous for his Catchphrase ("I didn't do it!")
 A phone line is set up so girls can listen to him say it.
 Or, rather, they can listen to Barney Gumble say it.
 Wrongly. ("I didn't do anything!")